LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 Or we can take a dense layer across each word, reduce it down to one dimension, and pass that to a dense layer.
 Or we could flatten the whole array into a $d_m N \times 1$ column.

-My preference is to do an aggregation on each word first and then on the sentence.
+My preference is to do an aggregation on each word first and then on the full text.
 Here is a simple flatten layer which we will need to put in between:
 {% highlight julia %}
 struct FlattenLayer end